ahn6/CMPT361/README.md

 1) __If slope is less than 1__, iterate on x while calculate and round up y in every iteration

-    a) If __dx > 0__, the endpoint x is greater than the initial point x0 so y calculation cane be done        while increasing x to the endpoint.
+    a) If __dx > 0__, the endpoint x is greater than the initial point x0 so the y calculation can be done        while increasing x to the endpoint.
     ex: initial point (200,200), endpoint (300,250))

     b) If __dx < 0__, the endpoint x is less than the initial point x0 so y calculation can be done while     decreasing x to the endpoint.